-The actuarial assumptions used in the December 31, 2016 valuation were based on the results of an actuarial experience study conducted for the three year period ending December 31, 2015.
+The actuarial assumptions used in the December 31, 2017 valuation were based on the results of an actuarial experience study conducted for the three year period ending December 31, 2015.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage.
 Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocations as of the most recent experience study, dated November 18, 2016, are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-470/ C 000/

-Global equity 47% 6.80%
+Global equity 47% 6.85%

 Fixed income 13% 1.25%

 Yield driven 8% 6.55%

 Real return 11% 1.71%

 Real estate 11% 5.05%

 Alternatives 8% 9.85%

 Short-term investments 2% -0.25%

-Total 100% =
+Total 100%